 What is Qigong?

-Qigong is a Chinese health exercise made up of gentle movements that connect with the acupuncture points and meridians of our body.
+Qigong is a health exercise that comes from China.
+It is comprises gentle movements that connect with the acupuncture points and meridians of our body.
 The word Qigong literally means “energy work”.
 Using relaxation and breathing along with these special movements, we have Qigong.

 Kunlun Dayan Qigong System

 There are several forms in the Kunlun Dayan Qigong system and each form has its own special emphasis.
 For instance, Dayan (Wild Goose) Qigong is good for overall health and flexibility of the body.
 Balancing Gong is good for beginners, helping them to learn the right posture and relaxation.
-Jade Pillar Gong is good for the spine and Dayan Palm is a very vigorous form which combines soft, gentle movements with jumping and kicking to make the body stronger and lighter.
-Also included in the system are several meditation and healing methods which are used for cultivating the body and mind.
-In the past, there were 72 forms and methods in the system and, today, just over half of these have survived.
+Jade Pillar Gong is good for the spine.
+Also included in the system are several meditation and healing methods.
+Originally there were 72 forms and methods in the system, and today just over half of these have survived.

 Nearly two thousand years ago during the Jin Dynasty (265-420AD), Kunlun Shan, which is a mountain range near Tibet, was home to many Daoists.
 The monks living there would spend their days studying Daoist teachings, hoping to eventually receive enlightenment and immortality.
 Kunlun Shan was also home to many wild geese called Da Yan (Big Wild Goose).
-They were not normal geese as these geese, believed to be the Bar Headed Goose, live twice as long and fly higher than any other geese in the world.
+These are believed to be Bar Headed Geese.
+These geese live twice as long and fly higher than any other geese in the world.
 The Da Yan became a symbol of longevity to the monks who observed these special birds closely.
-They began to imitate their movements and combine this with their knowledge of Chinese medicine, eventually creating the sets of health exercises known as Dayan Qigong.
+They began to imitate their movements and combine this with their knowledge of Chinese medicine.
+Eventually they created the sets of health exercises known as Dayan Qigong.

 The Jin Dynasty saw the rapid expansion of both Buddhism and Daoism.
 One Buddhist monk named Dao An was the translator of many Buddhist texts and connected with the Pure Land (Amitabha) Buddhism particularly.
 This type of Buddhism concentrated only on chanting the name of Amitabha Buddha so that they might be reborn in his Western Pure Land.
 The idea of letting go of the mind and body so that enlightenment will happen naturally follows the principles of the Kunlun Dayan Qigong skill.
 Hence, Dao An was considered the spiritual founder of the skill.

 It is because of this special lady, Grandmaster Yang Meijun, that all of us have the opportunity to learn the Kunlun Dayan Qigong.
-When she was 13 years old, her grandfather began to teach her secretly, making her promise not to teach anyone until she was 70 years old as this was the promise he had made to the Daoist monk who had taught him.
+When she was 13 years old, her grandfather began to teach her secretly, making her promise not to teach anyone until she was 70 years old.
+This was the promise he had made to the Daoist monk who had taught him.

 Although she was only supposed to pass on the skill to one other person, she had survived the Japan War and Cultural Revolution where many others did not.
 She did not want to see the skill lost so she decided to slowly open the skill to the public after the end of the Cultural Revolution.

-Master Michael Tse is one of the few people who was accepted as a close student by Grandmaster Yang Meijun and given permission by her to teach her skill.
-It is due to Master Tse’s efforts over the past three decades that Wild Goose Qigong and Qigong as a whole are now widely known in the west.
+is one of the few people who was accepted as a close student by Grandmaster Yang Meijun and given permission by her to teach her skill.
+It is due to Grandmaster Tse’s efforts over the past three decades that Wild Goose Qigong and Qigong as a whole are now widely known in the west.

 When starting the practice of Qigong, the movements are gentle and easy to remember, and these are always taught at a pace suitable for the learner.
 Before practicing Qigong, warm up exercises prepare the body by moving and loosening the trunk, legs and upper body.

-The first two forms, called “Balancing Gong” and “Healthy Living Gong” comprise sets of single movements, slowly increasing in difficulty, and each repeated several times.
+The first two forms, called “Balancing Gong” and “Healthy Living Gong” comprise sets of single movements.
+The movements are repetitive and slowly increase in difficulty.

 The next form, called the “Wild Goose”, comprises a series of connected and flowing movements.
-When performing the movements, the body is moved in many different ways, helping to develop the muscles, joints and bones, massaging the internal organs and promoting circulation in the body.
+When performing the movements, the body moves in many different ways.
+This helps to develop the muscles, joints and bones, massaging the internal organs and promoting circulation in the body.